modifyhq/gatsby-aws-example/README.md

 Some text
 ```
 and commit your changes.

-Use Update Branch to merge your changes back to the root branch (`master`).

 If you have an existing connector that you would like to use, then you will need to adjust the Job
 Definition in [Step 3](#step-3---create-modify-job) to suit.